Tide of Iron: Normandy

 Normandy, published in 2008, expanded Tide of Iron to include the D-Day amphibious landings and subsequent beachhead operations, comprising Operation Overlord.
 Nine new map boards are included depicting Normandy terrain such as beaches, cliffs, the bocage (hedgerows), and those showing clustered buildings, to set up key French towns key to the fighting, like Saint-Lô, Bréville, and Caen.
 Included is additional British infantry, German Panther tanks and the very heavy German King Tiger tank.
 Self-propelled (assault) guns were introduced, including the German StuG III and American M10 tank destroyer.
 A campaign mode (rule set) is provided that links multiple scenarios together in sequence.
 Eight new scenarios are included.

+Map Pack Expansion One

+Map Pack Expansion One published in 2009 allows players to refresh their original map boards with updated artwork and richer, more vibrant colors.
+These upgraded maps can also be combined with existing boards to create massive, large-scale battles.
+The set also includes upgraded cardboard components from the base game, featuring enhanced obstacles like tank traps, bunkers, and hills.
+These improvements give players greater flexibility for designing custom scenarios and reenacting iconic battles.

 Fury of the Bear

 Fury of the Bear was released in 2010, themed for the conflict on the Eastern Front focusing on the Soviet Union and Germany.
 It includes nine new map boards with most panels featuring snow and ice covered terrain.
 This provides the look and feel of the notoriously brutal Russian winters, all tied to a suite of associated cold weather combat rules and Strategic cards.
 New components include the Red Army featuring the KV-1 heavy tank, T-34 medium tank, ZiS-3 76.2mm anti-tank gun, and SU-122 self-propelled gun.
 Other new units include the German PaK 40 75mm anti-tank gun.
 Eight newly crafted scenarios are provided, half of which are contested in winter conditions.